dccuchile/wefe/docs/user_guide/contribute.rst

 Build the documentation
 =======================

 The documentation is created using sphinx.
-It can be found in the doc folder at the project's root folder.
+It can be found in the docs folder at the project's root folder.
 The documentation includes the API description and some tutorials.
 To compile the documentation, run the following commands::